tinghe14/COURSE-2-Causal-in-Public-Health/Study Note.md

   - ? don't want to use regression - extrapolaiton, reliance on correct model specification, limited number of covariates in model
 - instead using "design-based" methods: propensity scores
   - goal: mimic randomized experiment by attaining covariate balance
-- two common estimands:
-  - average treatment effect (ATE): difference in outcomes if the full sample got the treatment vs comparison condition
-  - ATT: difference in outcomes if treated group got the treatment vs comparsion condition propensity score:
+  - probability of treatment given covariates
   - it is a balanceing score
     - conditional on PS, treatment is independent of covariates
   - it can be used for weighting, subclassifcation, matching or regression adjustment
-  - weighting:
+weighting:
   - basic idea: compute the weights from PS ->  weights balance covariates -> estimate treatment effect using weighted regression
     - formula for weights depends on estimand:
       - ![pic](https://github.com/tinghe14/COURSE-2-Causal-in-Public-Health/blob/main/Plot%20in%20Study%20Notes/weight%20ATE%2C%20ATT.png)
         - alternative methods: